-If you need information you can't find here, check out the Help page.
+If you need information you can't find here, check out the Rules page.

 Please do not upload it as a logo, or use a conventional upscaling method (e.g. bicubic, bilinear) to bring it to full resolution.
 Both of these cases will be deleted.